andrewjk/andrewjk-fyi/README.md

 🚧 WARNING: WORK IN PROGRESS 🚧

-This is the source code for my [Redraft](https://github.com/andrewjk/redraft) site at https://andrewjk.fyi, hosted on Cloudflare Pages.
+This is the source code for my [Redraft](https://github.com/andrewjk/redraft) site at https://andrewjk.fyi, hosted on a Cloudflare Worker.

 You may find it useful as a reference for setting up your own site.